-Identifying and responding to risks of material misstatement due to fraud

-To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
+Identifying and responding to risks of material misstatement due to fraud To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 Our risk assessment procedures included:

-- Enquiring of directors, the internal audit function, the legal function and the compliance function and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and Audit and Compliance Committee minutes. - Using analytical procedures to identify any unusual or unexpected relationships. - Consultation with our own forensic professional regarding the identified potential fraud risks.
+- Enquiring of directors, the internal audit function, the group's legal function and the compliance function and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud and the Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and Audit and Compliance Committee and minutes. - Using analytical procedures to identify any unusual or unexpected relationships. - Consultation with our own forensic professional regarding the identified potential fraud risks.
 This involved discussion between the forensic professional and the senior members of the engagement team.

 We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit.
-This included communication from the Group audit team to full scope component audit teams of relevant fraud risks identified at the Group level and request to full scope component audit teams to report to the Group audit team any instances of fraud that could give rise to a material misstatement at the Group level.
+This included communication from the group to component audit teams of relevant fraud risks identified at the Group level and a request to component audit teams to report to the Group audit team any instances of fraud that could give rise to a material misstatement at Group level.

-As required by auditing standards, and taking into account possible pressures to meet profit targets and our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, in particular the risk that Group and component management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as the defined benefit pension assumptions and asset valuations and the valuation of the Customer Business accrued revenue and valuation of its billed debt.
-On this audit we do not believe there is a fraud risk related to revenue recognition because, with the exception of the Customer Business accrued revenue, the Group's revenues consist entirely of routine, non-complex transactions which are subject to systematic processing and do not require significant judgments.
+As required by auditing standards, and taking into account possible pressures to meet profit targets, and our overall knowledge of the control environment, we performed procedures to address the risk of management override of controls, in particular the risk that Group and component management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as the recognition of defined benefit pension assumptions, defined benefit pension longevity swap valuations, valuation of Customer business accrued revenue and valuation of Customer business billed debt.
+On this audit we do not believe there is a fraud risk related to revenue recognition because, with the exception of the accrued revenue, the Group's revenues consist entirely of routine, non-complex transactions which are subject to systematic processing and do not require significant judgements.